 1. Be involved in your child’s life

-Mothers are known to be one who creates and spend time with their children.
+Mothers are known to create and spend time with their children.
 Children open up to those who can understand them.
 Therefore, if you create that opportunity for your child to easily relate with you as you get involved in his life, you will get to know his strength, his weakness, how far he can go with work, what he can do and can’t do, what he is up to and how to help him balance it so he won’t be affected.

 2. Set a well-structured timetable

-You can help your child have a well structured, planned, and workable timetable.
-This will help him to be organized and know how to live a balanced life and not being overscheduled.
+You can help your child have a well-structured, planned, and workable timetable.
+This will help him to be organized and know how to live a balanced life and not be overscheduled.
 It will go as far as to help him in the future as well.

-3. Encourage your child to have time to relax, have fun, visit friends
+3. Encourage your child to have time to relax, have fun, and visit friends

-As you get involve in your child’s life, you are able to encourage him to enjoy the company of his friends and family members.
+As you get involved in your child’s life, you can encourage him to enjoy the company of his friends and family members.
 This will help him a lot.

 4. Create an eco – friendly environment